Masterscooper/electrumx/docs/architecture.rst

 ----------

-Cooperates with the Block Processor to asynchronously prefetch blocks from ravend.
-Once it has caught up it additionally asks the Daemon to refresh its view of ravend's mempool transaction hashes.
+Cooperates with the Block Processor to asynchronously prefetch blocks from doged.
+Once it has caught up it additionally asks the Daemon to refresh its view of doged's mempool transaction hashes.
 Serves blocks to the Block Processor via a queue.

 Mempool
 -------

-Handles all the details of maintaining a representation of ravend's mempool state.
+Handles all the details of maintaining a representation of doged's mempool state.
 Obtains the list of current mempool transaction hashes from the Daemon when notified by the Prefetcher.